 Economic deregulation in the mid-1980s caused dramatic changes.
-As banks and finance companies invested in construction, the city became a developer’s paradise where landmark Victorian buildings were levelled for mirror-glass tower blocks.
+As banks and finance companies invested in construction, the city became a developer’s paradise, with landmark Victorian buildings levelled for mirror-glass tower blocks.
 With less need to lobby Wellington’s politicians for protective tariffs and other advantages, many companies relocated their head offices to Auckland.
 The region was now the nerve centre of the national economy.

 Unemployment rose when the share market crashed in 1987, and the removal of tariffs made some local industries unable to compete.
 Manufacturers folded or moved overseas.
 Crown Lynn Potteries (the largest in the southern hemisphere) closed in 1989 along with South Auckland freezing works (abattoirs), car assembly firms, and footwear and clothing manufacturers.

 Geographers call a city with a large chunk of a country’s population and economy a primate city – Paris and Auckland are examples.
 These centres dominate the country and are the focus of national life.
 In most cases, they are also the capital.
 Such is the influence of a primate city that it attracts more people, becoming even larger.

 Some manufacturers survived by focusing on high-tech production.
 Among these was the firm of Fisher and Paykel.
 Its innovative whiteware and health-care equipment found receptive markets in New Zealand and overseas.

 Bio-tech and creative industries became the new face of manufacturing in Auckland.
 Leading innovators included Professor Garth Cooper – whose research led to major advances in treating diabetes – and Bruce Farr, who developed light displacement keels for sailing boats.

 A service economy